Democratic National Convention

 Yes.
 All candidates for National Delegate must declare a single presidential preference (or uncommitted status).
 Presidential campaigns may use their right to refuse individual candidates.
-Delegates are allocated according to the results of the Presidential Primary held on March 3, 2020.
+Delegates were allocated according to the results of the Presidential Primary held on March 3, 2020.
 Each DFL Congressional District (CD) Convention elects a pre-determined number of National Delegates.

-At-large delegates and alternates, as well as Pledged Party Leaders and Elected Officials (PLEOs) are elected at the DFL State Convention.
+At-large delegates and alternates, as well as Pledged Party Leaders and Elected Officials (PLEOs) were elected at the DFL State Convention.
 The number of Delegates and other positions allotted to each presidential candidate is here:

 2020 Minnesota National Delegation Allocations